COLUMN: Demoralizing loss to UCLA has to be rock bottom for USC ... right?

 Only those inside the program know the extent of what that means, but everyone knows USC football has been in a slide for several years now under former coach Clay Helton.
 The foundation has been crumbling, whether it's questions about toughness (mental and physical), discipline (USC entered the day ranked 126 out of 130 FBS teams in averaging 78.2 penalty yards per game), accountability (the area Williams has tried to focus on improving), recruiting at certain key positions (offensive line, defensive line, linebacker and receiver), etc.

-It will be on the next head coach to fix all of that, to set a fresh tone and fresh expectations and standards, to rebuild the brand on the recruiting trail, to re-establish a true expectation for success ... and teach the defense the fundamentals of tackling.
+It will be on the next head coach to fix all of that, to set a fresh tone and renewed standards, to rebuild the brand on the recruiting trail, to re-establish a true expectation for success ... and teach the defense the fundamentals of tackling.

 Like Neilon said, maybe whoever is hired as the new coach will have the answers to all those issues.